featurevisor/featurevisor/README.md

 It introduces a workflow that's fully git-based, where configuration is stored as YAMLs and changes are reviewed and merged via pull requests.

-The workflow results into a datafile (JSON file) that can be used by your application to fetch the latest feature flags and remote config, evaluated by Featurevisor SDKs.
+The workflow results into datafiles (JSON files), that contain your feature configurations.
+These datafiles can then be fetched by your applications and evaluated using Featurevisor SDKs.

 More documentation available at [https://featurevisor.com](https://featurevisor.com).